 A positive feature of a stronger dollar is the lower cost of imported products from other countries.
 For example, if a car made in Germany is valued at €50,000 and then is imported to the U.S. when the dollar stands at $1.20 to €1, the retail price of the car in the U.S. would (theoretically) be $60,000 (20% more than its European price to reflect the currency exchange rate).
 If the dollar strengthened and was valued at $0.90 to €1, the car’s value in the U.S., using the same assumptions, would decline to $45,000, a significant savings for a U.S. consumer.

 However, a strong dollar can also detract from revenues generated by multinational companies based in the U.S. The net income earned from foreign sales will decrease once exchanged into dollars.
 A stronger dollar means U.S. companies that export products abroad will be less competitive because of the product’s elevated price when translated into euros or another currency, which can lead to lower sales as foreign buyers shift to lower cost alternatives.
+“If the dollar continues to strengthen, it could dampen corporate earnings, which might in turn have an impact on stock market performance, but only in the short term,” says Haworth.

 Investment implications of dollar trends

 Haworth says the impact of currency movements shouldn’t be a major consideration for investors as they assess the value of specific stocks.
-The same is not true, however, for U.S. investors who include overseas-based investments in their portfolios.
+The same is not true, however, for U.S. investors who include overseas-based positions in their portfolios.

 “Currencies are less volatile than stocks as a whole, and their direction is challenging to predict, given numerous factors that influence relative currency values,” says Haworth.
 “Equity investors, in particular, should be somewhat insensitive to short-term dollar trends when positioning long-term investment assets.”